gramythedj/edugeeks/content/en/docs/pythagoas theorem/pythagoras theorem/Pythagoras theorem.md

 url: /Proof-of-Pythagoras-theorem/
 mathjax: true
 ---
-### Proof of Pythagoras theorem

-Statement: square of length hypotenuse of a right angled triangle is equal to the sum of squares of lengths other two sides
+**Statement:** square of length hypotenuse of a right angled triangle is equal to the sum of squares of lengths other two sides

 i.e. $c^2 = a^2+b^2$